Tibowl/KCBugTracker/README.md

 # English
 ## Issue formatting
 To keep the issues somewhat consistent, templates are provided when creating one.
 In general:
-- Titles: if available use `Japanese title | English title`, if only one is available then just use `(Japanse or English) Title`
+- Titles: if available use `Japanese title | English title`, if only one is available then just use `(Japanese or English) Title`
 - Content
   - If available, put Japanese content on top, followed by English content.
 If one isn't available there's no need to keep the titles for that language.
   - For each available language the general order should be: